paliarush/magento2-vagrant-for-developers/docs/phpstorm-configuration.md

          ![](images/projects-mapping.png)

-     1. Add remote paths excluded from synchronization by PHPStorm.
+     1. Add remote paths excluded from synchronization by PhpStorm.
 You should add those paths which are specified in Vagrant config for synchronization.

          ![](images/exclude-paths-from-mapping.png)